samiamlabs/minireach_docs/source/computer.rst

 Truck Computer Overview and Configuration
 ===================================

-MiniReach has an industrial computer which runs a
+The truck has an industrial computer which runs a
 Long Term Support (LTS) release of Ubuntu (14.04) and an LTS release of ROS (Indigo).
 These releases are intended to give long-term stability to the system.